PieterEdoardo/Reverse_engineering_practice/crackmes/rop/README.md

 ❯ python translate_libc.py
 0x7f027fd0dde0
 ```
 Amazing!
 Our libc address is `0xe0ddd07f027f0000`!
 Now, this only proves our exploit so far works, because this address is different every runtime as libc does not live inside our binary.
+Because of this, the entire script will have to be a single big exploit doing all steps at once.
 Every function inside of libc lives at a fixed offset of our libc address, which never changes within a given libc version.
 ```
 ~/Projects/RE/crackmes.one/rop
 ❯ ldd ./rop
         linux-vdso.so.1 (0x00007f77bda05000)
         libc.so.6 => /usr/lib/libc.so.6 (0x00007f77bd600000)
         /lib64/ld-linux-x86-64.so.2 => /usr/lib64/ld-linux-x86-64.so.2 (0x00007f77bda07000)

+~/Projects/RE/crackmes.one/rop
+❯ readelf -s /usr/lib/libc.so.6 | grep -E " write@@| system@@"
+  1064: 0000000000053b00    45 FUNC    WEAK   DEFAULT   13 system@@GLIBC_2.2.5
+  2976: 000000000010dde0    32 FUNC    WEAK   DEFAULT   13 write@@GLIBC_2.2.5

+~/Projects/RE/crackmes.one/rop
+❯ strings -t x /usr/lib/libc.so.6 | grep "/bin/sh"
+ 1b01aa /bin/sh
 ```